 A stay at Villa Laura is your chance to live out your own Under the Tuscan Sun.
 This ten-bedroom property played the role of the villa Bramasole in the film.
 Just as the fictional villa is given a makeover, Villa Laura was recently renovated with an eye to traditional style and touches of quiet luxury.
 Airy and spacious, it offers a Hollywood-worthy retreat in the Tuscan countryside near the town of Cortona.

-For more photos and information about Villa Laura and how to rent it for your next Italian vacation, visit Luxury Retreats.
-And remember, with 10 bedrooms, you could take some of us with you! 🙂
+and how to rent it for your next Italian vacation, visit Luxury Retreats.